-In a world where your audience sees between 4,000-10,000 ads each day, you need to think differently if you want to stand out.
+In a world where your audience sees endless competitor ads and marketing campaigns every day, you need to think differently if you want to stand out.

 This begins with switching focus from sales to loyalty and putting the customer at the center of your marketing strategy.
 By creating relevant content and engagements that go beyond simple discounts and incentives, you won’t just differentiate yourself from the hordes of competitors vying for your customers’ attention — you’ll build meaningful relationships that grab attention and build brand trust.

-This can stem deeper than simple sales psychology of getting customers to take the same action repeatedly.
+This goes deeper than simple sales psychology of getting customers to take the same action repeatedly.
 Other unique ways to build a connection with your customers include: